 Car seats are categorised into groups by numbers and symbols, rather than by the weight of the child.
-So for a child weighing 15-36kg, and aged roughly four to 11 years, you're looking for a Group 2/3 seat.
+So for a child weighing 15-36kg (33-79lb), and aged roughly four to 11 years, you're looking for a Group 2/3 seat.

 But if the car seat you bought your baby at about nine months is a Group 1/2/3 combination seat, you don't need to buy another one, and you're all set to travel safely for the next seven years.

-If you're having sweaty flashbacks to the first time you tried to fit an infant car seat in your vehicle, the good news is that booster seats are much easier to put in.
-Because they use the car's seatbelt, it's usually a matter of just strapping the child in as you would yourself - although most models have a 'belt guide' which the belt is threaded through and ensures a good fit.
+If you're having sweaty flashbacks to the first time you tried to fit an infant car seat, the good news is that booster seats are much easier to put in.
+Because they use the car's seatbelt, it's usually a matter of just strapping the child in as you would yourself - although most models have a 'belt guide' through which the belt is threaded to ensure a good fit.
 Some seats have strap slides, which secure the seatbelt further.

-For long journeys, seats with back and head rests are great for preventing heads from lolling about or falling forward as your child sleeps.
-Many models also have extendable headrests which 'grow' with the child, useful considering the difference in height between a four year old and an 11 year old.
-There are even models which offer padding, arm rests, side-wings and cup-holders (a big hit with most children).
+For long journeys, seats with back and head rests are great for preventing heads from lolling about as your child sleeps.
+Many models also have extendable headrests which 'grow' with the child - useful, considering the difference in height between a four-year-old and an 11-year-old.
+There are even models that offer padding, arm rests, side wings and cup holders (a big hit with most children).